NeoGeographyToolkit/StereoPipeline/docs/examples/lronac.rst

     lronaccal   from = ${f}.cub     to = ${f}.cal.cub
     lronacecho  from = ${f}.cal.cub to = ${f}.cal.echo.cub

-Note that for these commands to succeed ISIS and its supporting data must be downloaded, per :numref:`planetary_images`.
+Note that for these commands to succeed, ISIS and its supporting data must be downloaded, per :numref:`planetary_images`.

 Stitching the LE and RE observations